Initial Development of the Research Idea

-- Why do you want to do it i.e. the perceived need for the project
+- Why do you want to do it?
+The perceived need for the project?

-- Why is it a good thing i.e. importance of the project to you/your organization and community
+- Why is it a good thing?
+The importance of the project to you/your organization and community?

-OSP can assist with developing the research idea and writing the Proposal.
-Additionally, we can work with the PI on preparing the budget, indicating who will be responsible for resourcing different cost components (i.e. the sponsor, the university, other parties).
+AUC's office of sponsored programs can assist with developing the research idea and writing the proposal.
+Additionally, we can work with the PIs on preparing the budget, indicating who will be responsible for resourcing different cost components (i.e. the sponsor, the university, other parties).
 Direct and indirect costs should be detailed; and any AUC policies pertaining to the budget should be explained.
 (See Indirect Cost and Fringe Benefit Rates.)

 A critical aspect of the proposal development process is matching research goals with appropriate sources of funding.
 Potential funding sources can include international organizations, government agencies, foundations, and corporations.

-The Office of Sponsored Programs (OSP) can assist in identifying applicable and eligible funding opportunities.
-OSP also regularly receives announcements of research funding opportunities, and distributes the announcements to faculty according to areas of interest.
-OSP staff can also assist you in reviewing sponsor announcements, application guidelines, and instructions for proposal submission.
+AUC's office of sponsored programs can assist in identifying applicable and eligible funding opportunities.
+It also regularly receives announcements of research funding opportunities, and distributes the announcements to faculty according to areas of interest.
+The staff can also assist you in reviewing sponsor announcements, application guidelines, and instructions for proposal submission.

 One of the tools we rely on is the Community of Science (COS) Database that we subscribe to.
-This is a database that includes up to date announcements on a wide range of funding opportunities such as grants, fellowships and others in all disciplines not only Science.
+This is a database that includes up-to-date announcements on a wide range of funding opportunities such as grants, fellowships and others in all disciplines not only Science.
 COS is also available for you to access by simply having a username and password.
-Read more.

 Contacting Potential Sponsors